 I believe that everybody has the right to live a fulfilling life, and that everybody deserves access to quality mental healthcare.
-My goal is to facilitate growth, healing, and the development and maintenance of authentic and loving relationships.
+My goal for my counseling practice is to facilitate growth, healing, and the development and maintenance of authentic and loving relationships.

 If you’d like to learn a little more about my personal background and what led me to a career in counseling, please check out this article published by VoyageATL.